 Our common stock is quoted on the American Stock Exchange and currently has a limited trading market.
+The American Stock Exchange requires us to meet minimum financial requirements in order to maintain our listing.
+Currently, we believe that we meet the continued listing requirements of the American Stock Exchange.
 We cannot assure you that an active trading market will develop or, if developed, will be maintained.
 As a result, our stockholders may find it difficult to dispose of shares of our common stock and, as a result, may suffer a loss of all or a substantial portion of their investment.